n7ipb/rpi-1wire/README.md

 # Programs
 ------------------------------------------------------------------------

+read_probes

-read_probes     -       Identifies and cycles through attached probes
+        Identifies and cycles through attached probes
         and prints the probe ID and temperature.
         Use this to identify probes by heating/cooling each one and labeling as desired.
 Then edit link_probes with the resulting information
         and your choice of symbolic names.
 See the provided file for examples from a typical installation

+read_probe <symbolicname>

-read_probe <symbolicname>  Returns the temperature in degrees F for
-                        the named probe.
+Returns the temperature in degrees F for the named probe.

+link_probes

-link_probes             When edited to contain the ID/name pairs for
-                        attached probes this script can be run to create symbolic links in /tmp/temps to be used by read_probe. run as './link_probes'
+        When edited to contain the ID/name pairs for attached probes this script can be run to create symbolic links in /tmp/temps and us used by 'read_probe'

+        run as './link_probes'

 # Build and Install
 ------------------------------------------------------------------------